vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 ```
 ^import(myfacts.txt @3).
 ```
-If `set` is null, then facts are created but not stored into any fact-set.
+If `set` is null, then facts are created but not stored into any fact-set and the subject of the first fact is returned as the answer (presumed to be a json structure).

+If the name includes the substring "ltm", then the file will be decryptable and routes to databases if the filesystem has been overridden by Mongo, Postgres, or MySQL.

 ## Debugging Function `^debug`()